An SLA (Service Level Agreement) is an agreed upon time period within which a response and/or resolution should be provided for a ticket.

 If you are using Freshdesk on Mint, you'll find the 'Edit' option right above the Subject of the ticket.

-The option to change the due date will only show up when the ticket is assigned to statuses that have the SLA timer ON.
-Once a manual change is done to the Due Time of a ticket, it will not change when the ticket properties (for example, a change in priority) are updated.
+The option to change the due date will only show up when the ticket is assigned to statuses that have the SLA timer ON (example: Open).
+You can check which statuses have their SLA timers ON or OFF under Admin > Ticket Fields > Status field.
+Once a manual change is done to the Due Time of a ticket, it will not change again when the ticket properties (for example, a change in priority) are updated.

 When a ticket is created in your portal, you could set a priority to the ticket according to the subject and level of urgency expressed by the customer.
 In the SLA policy, you would be able to set a first response time as well as resolution time.
 Please navigate to Admin -> SLA policies -> click on edit next to the policy.